jmiddleton12/Normal-Equations/README.md

 $$= b^Tb - 2x^TA^Tb + x^TA^TAx$$
 To minimize this equation, take the derivative and set it equal to zero:
 $$2A^TAX - 2A^Tb = 0$$
+Which simplifies to our normal equations:
+$$A^TAx = A^Tb$$
+We know that finding the x which satisifes this equation will be the one which minimizes the square of the magnitude of the residual vector, which is the least square solution, x*.